 However, Nikiforov~\cite{Nikiforov_2001} showed this can only cover finitely many cases of $g_{s,t}$ when $s,t \geq 3$ and for the Ramsey multiplicity problem, the blow-up sequences of complete graphs are in general far from even the performance of random graphs.
 Das et al.~\cite{DasEtAl_2013} showed that for $g_{4,3}$ the tight upper bound is given by the blow-up sequence of $C_5$ and Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} proved the same for $g_{5,3}$ and that the the blow-up sequence of the Clebsch graph on $16$ vertices establishes tight upper upper bounds for $g_{6,3}$ and $g_{7,3}$.
 Note that both $C_5$ and the Clebsch graph are vertex-transitive and in fact can be realized as Cayley graphs, which of course is also true of complete graphs.

-Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} also found a construction for $g_{4, 4}$ that relies on the weighted blow-up sequence of a non-vertex-transitive graph of order $8$ where the weights of the blow-up align with the two orbits of size $4$ of the graph.
+Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} also found a construction for $g_{4, 4}$ that relies on the weighted blow-up sequence of a non-vertex-transitive graph of order $8$ where the weights of the blow-up align with the two vertex orbits of size $4$ of the graph.
 This graph is in fact one of three $(3,4)$-Ramsey graphs of order $9$ and has the {\tt graph6} representation {\tt GK\^{}d\}w}.
-The upper bound of $(14 \cdot2^{1/3} - 11)/2^7 \approx 0.034578$ given by this construction seemingly aligns with the lower bound indicated by the Flag Algebra approach, but they were unable to turn this into a rigorous proof.
+The upper bound of $(14 \cdot2^{1/3} - 11)/2^7 \approx 0.034578$ given by this construction seemingly aligns with the lower bound indicated by the flag algebra approach, but they were unable to turn this into a rigorous proof.